 - Complete the Options section as required:

-Option Description Policy Narrative Provide a description for the Policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Enter a description for the policy to allow you to identify it.
 Blocked Senders Policy Select whether to block the sender or take no action.

 - Complete the Emails From and Emails To sections as required: